zahraaliaghazadeh/Employee-Tracker/README.md

 ## Features
 * Feature 1: You can view the table of department, role and employee.
-* Feature 2:
+* Feature 2: You can add role , add department and add employee.
+* Feature 3: You can update employee role.

 To-do list:
-* Fix the bug for adding and updating.
-* Fix the foreign key problems.

 * Improvement to be done : This application can be furthur improved by using the join methods on tables and the rest of the non starred options in the choices in terminal.